AstroTawfek/Shusshadu/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>Food Recipe Website</title>
+    <title>Shusshadu</title>
 </head>
 <body>
     <h1>Food Recipe Website</h1>
-    <p>Welcome to our Food Recipe Website project!
+    <p>Welcome to our Food Recipe Website project named Shusshadu.
 This repository contains the code and resources for our collaborative project aimed at creating a comprehensive and user-friendly platform for sharing and discovering food recipes.</p>
   <h2>Table of Contents</h2>
     <ul>
         <li><a href="#introduction">Introduction</a></li>